Student Life and Support Services

 The EPP is structured around academic, leadership, professional development and service experiences which are woven throughout students’ four years at Rivier.
 In the program, students focus on a progression of development goals, from first year to final year: Acclimate, Leverage, Prepare and Succeed (ALPS).
 Advisement throughout the program is provided by faculty advisors in all disciplines, academic advisors, and career services advisors.
 Career investment goals include graduating with a bachelor’s degree with a minimum 3.000 cumulative GPA; involvement in leadership, community service and internship experiences; and participation in career counseling and professional development opportunities.

 For more information, students should contact the Office of Admissions, Office of Career Services, or the Office of Academic & Career Advising.

 New Student Orientation

-At Rivier, first-year, undergraduate transfer, and international students are introduced to university life during a formal orientation program.
-The program is an opportunity for students to begin building strong relationships with faculty, staff, and peers.
+At Rivier, all first-year, undergraduate transfer and international students are introduced to university life during an orientation program.
+The program is an opportunity for students to begin building relationships with faculty, staff, and peers.
 Orientation assists students in succeeding academically and understanding the University culture.
-Rivier recognizes that students have individual needs and tailors’ special information sessions for students who are commuters, transfer students, and/or resident students.
-In order to gain a thorough understanding of the curriculum and services, all students are expected to attend the orientation program.
+Rivier recognizes that students have individual needs and tailors special information sessions for students who are commuters, transfer students, and/or resident students.
+In order to gain a thorough understanding of the curriculum and services, all students are expected to attend their specific orientation program.

 Campus Ministry, located in the Dion Center, serves the spiritual, social, and personal needs of the campus community, providing opportunities where values are challenged and faith is affirmed.
 Rooted in the Roman Catholic mission of the university, Campus Ministry is concerned with faith formation, service, spiritual and personal growth, peace and social justice, and leadership development.
 Persons of all nationalities and faiths are welcome to participate in various religious and service opportunities.